Knuckle push-ups, although not much different, do look cooler compared to the regular push-ups.

 They Can Make Your Punches Harder

 Knuckle push-ups can increase your punching power in two ways.
-First it increases your strength in a wider range of motion and secondly it develops your knuckles making them harder.
+First, it increases your strength in a wider range of motion, and secondly, it develops your knuckles, making them a lot tougher.

-The combined effect of both are more punch power and a tougher hand.
+The combined effect of both is more punch power and a heavier hand.

 Knuckle Push-Ups Add Some Variety

-The knuckle variation can keep things interested, and it can also force your muscles to adapt to something new and different.
+The knuckle variation can keep things interested, and it can also force your muscles to adapt to a new and different stimulus.

 If you really want to build up from the regular push-up and tackle new challenges, I would also suggest exploring fingertip push-ups.